 From the Diamond Office, the AWDC governs the diamonds import/export; organize marketing campaigns, conferences, trade fairs, economic missions…

-The AWDC is at the service of all people: from mining giants to future spouses looking for their rings.
+The AWDC is at the service of everyone: from mining giants to future spouses looking for their rings.

 Antwerp Diamond Fair